-The Home Office Report on ending Gang Violence 2011 acknowledges the role of schools and early intervention structures in the quest to divert young people who are at risk of joining gangs.
+The Home Office Report on ending Gang Violence 2011 acknowledged the role of schools and early intervention structures in the quest to divert young people who are at risk of joining gangs.

-With pupils at some schools now arriving in Gang colours – there is an opportunity for schools to lead on this work as well as helping to redirect young people from existing gang involvement.
+With pupils at some schools now arriving in Gang colours – there is, of course, an opportunity for schools to lead on this work as well as helping to redirect young people from existing gang involvement.

-With over 30 years experience of working with challenging and disaffected young people across Social Care, Criminal Justice and Education, Eileen Murphy Consultants have devised a programme to equip staff to lead a direct implementation with young people to dispels the romantic view that some young people hold about gang involvement.
+With over 30 years experience of working with challenging and disaffected young people across Social Care, Criminal Justice and Education.
+We see a first step in this work with young people is to dispel the romantic view that some young people hold about gang involvement.

 In the recognition that there are various levels of gang involvement, our programme has three separate strands in the work to Prevent, Redirect and Exit.
 This conference reflects the framework of this in-house Direct Delivery Programme and is tailored to ensure they are level and age appropriate.